MorganConrad/xen/README.md

     GXmlParser gxmlParser = new  GXmlParser(saxParser);
     Xen root = gxmlParser.parse(someKindOfInput);

-or, more simply, Groovy Style.
+or, more simply, accept the defaults and go Groovy Style.

     Xen root = new GXmlParser().parse(someKindOfInput);